 Road Conditions

-The Forest Service Road 39 is CLOSED AND IMPASSABLE by passenger vehicles throughout winter and spring, because of heavy snow accumulations in the mountain pass.
+Throughout winter and spring, because of heavy snow accumulations in the mountain pass.
 Due to high elevations, the road is not maintained by the Wallowa Whitman National Forest for passenger vehicle or truck travel through winter.
 It is ONLY available to snowmobiles from November through around Memorial Day Weekend.
 This is the section of mountain road that connects Halfway, the Snake River and Pine Valley with Joseph, Enterprise, Wallowa Lake and the Wallowa Valley.

 Although the FS 39 road closes through winter every year, all COMMUNITIES along the byway are OPEN YEAR-ROUND for business and can be accessed by Oregon State Route 82 to Joseph, via La Grande, and Oregon State Route 86 to Halfway, via Baker City.
 Enjoy dramatic landscapes, beautiful scenery and byway hospitality any time of year, but stay safe and do not use FS Road 39 until it’s opening is announced late in the spring!